TheEscrow/back-end/README.md

 # back-end

-In this project we intend to allow anyone to post "OFFERS" to our platform, which "WORKERS" can take on to earn the previously stated amount.
+In this project we intend to allow anyone to post "OFFERS" to our platform, which "WORKERS" can take on to earn a previously stated amount.
+All the payment is handled by a smart contract.

 The entire back-end is written in solidity and has the following main functions: